 If you have other social media accounts for your business, it’s ideal to use the same visual representation across all your accounts so people can more easily recognize you.

 Consistency, of course, will help drive connection too.
-Because the more frequently visitors see and recognize your profile picture across channels, the more familiar they’ll become with your company.
-Familiarity draws connection.
+Because the more frequent visitors see and recognize your profile picture across channels, the more familiar they’ll become with your company.
+Familiarity draws the connection.

 Logos aside, you have other options, too, in the way of representing your business.

 For example, if you’re in the business of marketing yourself, you could easily use a crisp headshot of yourself.
 Examples would be if you’re a physical fitness coach or an influencer.